juliend88/Docker/bundle-toolbox/README-EN.md

 Access to the interface and the various applications is via **DNS** names.
 Indeed a **SkyDNS** container is launched at startup allowing you to benefit all the names in place.
 You can access on the different web interfaces applications by clicking **Go** or via URL request (ex: http://zabbix.default.svc.mycloudmanager/).

-Also we attached a volume to your stack in order to save all **data** containers of MyCloudManager , so you can go back in a new instance.
-The volume is mounted on the master instance in the directory `/dev/vdb`.
+We have attached a block volume to your stack in order to save all **data** MyCloudManager.
+The volume is mounted on the master instance and all nodes in your MyCloudManager in the `/dev/vdb`.
+This allows our stack to be much more robust.
+The data being synchronized on all nodes, it allows applications to have access to their data regardless of the node where the latter are created.

 #### Interface Overview